mikrofusion/docker-devbox/README.md

 Install XQuarts (https://www.xquartz.org/) for copy/paste between systems.
 Note: ensure syncing is enabled under XQuartz -> Preferences -> Pasteboard

-clone repo, cd into repo, and run ` make `
+clone repo, cd into repo, and run
+` make `

+when you are done run `make stop`

 Put this in ``` ~/.ssh/config ``` (making sure to replace the username which whatever your $USER is):